Sioux City Bandits

-The Sioux City Bandits are a professional indoor football team based in Sioux City, Iowa, and compete as a member of Champions Indoor Football (CIF).
+The Sioux City Bandits are a professional indoor football team based in Sioux City, Iowa, and compete as a member of National Arena League (NAL).
 The team was founded in 1999 as the Sioux City Attack.
 In 2001, the team assumed their current name of the Bandits.
-The Bandits joined the CIF as result of a merger in 2014.
 The Bandits play their home games at the Tyson Events Center.

 History

-In 2000, the Sioux City Attack joined the original Indoor Football League.
+In 2000, the Sioux City Attack joined the original Indoor Football League (IFL).
 After this season concluded, the Orlando Predators of the Arena Football League bought out all but two of the league's teams.
 Once they were founded, the Sioux City Bandits assumed identity of the Attack.
-The organization has seen seven different leagues as the Attack played in the previously mentioned original IFL.
-The Bandits have played in the National Indoor Football League (NIFL), United Indoor Football (UIF), the new Indoor Football League (IFL), American Professional Football League (APFL), the Champions Professional Indoor Football League (CPIFL), and now Champions Indoor Football (CIF).
-Notable team feats include the signing of former Sioux City running back Fred Jackson by the Buffalo Bills of the NFL.
-Jackson, out of Coe College, was the 2005 United Indoor Football's league leading rusher in which he set an Indoor Football record for most yards in a single season with more than 1,700.
-That year the Bandits hosted the championship game facing their bitter rival Sioux Falls Storm.
-Sioux City had beaten Sioux Falls three times during the regular season but ended up losing the championship game, 40–38.
+The organization has played in eight different leagues including the original IFL (as the Attack), the National Indoor Football League (NIFL), United Indoor Football (UIF), the new Indoor Football League (IFL), American Professional Football League (APFL), the Champions Professional Indoor Football League (CPIFL), and then Champions Indoor Football (CIF).

+Notable early team accomplishments include former Sioux City running back Fred Jackson being signed by the Buffalo Bills of the NFL.
+Jackson, out of Coe College, was the 2005 United Indoor Football's league leading rusher in which he set an indoor football record for most yards in a single season with more than 1,700.
+That year the Bandits hosted the championship game facing their rival Sioux Falls Storm.
+Sioux City had beaten Sioux Falls three times during the regular season but lost the championship game, 40–38.